tradle/why-hypercore/README.md

 ### Shared files and folders (like Dropbox or Google Drive)

 Hyperdrive, one of Hypercore components provides the core capabilities.
 It allows to shared a drive with the family, friends and teams.
 To compete with Dropbox and Drive, it needs durability, typically associated with the Cloud.
-Inherent replication capability of Hypercore come handy as any sharing with peers increases the durability, but it is not enough.
+Inherent replication capability of Hypercore comes handy as any sharing with peers increases the durability, but it is not enough.
 What is missing also is mobile and browser implementations and easy UI, permission system, notifications, etc.

 ### Shared document editing like Google Docs and Google Slides